wolfSSL/wolfssl/wolfcrypt/src/port/xilinx/versal_gen2_asu/README.md

 #define WOLFSSL_VERSAL_GEN2_ASU
 ```

-That is the whole setup. `wolfCrypt_Init()` registers the device and brings the
+That is the whole setup for everything except ECIES. `wolfCrypt_Init()`
-ASU client up, so an application needs no ASU calls of its own:
+registers the device and brings the ASU client up, so an application needs no
+ASU calls of its own:

 ```c
 ret = wolfCrypt_Init();     /* opens the mailbox, calls XAsu_ClientInit */
 ```

+ECIES is the one exception: it uses its own context's device id, which the
+application has to set.
+See "What ECIES needs to reach the ASU" below.

 The BSP must have the `xilasu` and `xilmailbox` libraries enabled.